Iris hellenica: Description

 It has slender branches (or pedicels), that appear from the midpoint upwards to the terminal end.
 The branches are 2.5–4.5 cm long.

-The stems (and the branches) hold between 2 and 3 flowers, in spring between May to June.
+The stems (and the branches) hold between 2 and 3 flowers, in spring between May and June.

 Like other irises, it has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals), known as the 'standards'.

 The falls are obovate or spathulate (spoon-like), 5–8 cm long and 2.5–4.5 cm wide.
 They are generally, white to pale lavender blue, veined with dark purple at the base (of the petal).
 In the centre of the petal, is a 'beard', a band of orange-yellow hairs in lower half and dark violet-purple in upper half.

 The erect, standards are obovate or elliptical, 4.5–8.5 cm long and 3.5–6 cm wide.
 They are bluish purple to lilac, with darker veining.

 It has white filaments, that are 17–20 mm long, creamy white anthers, that are 14–16 long and 2–2.5 mm wide and white pollen.

 It has whitish to pale lilac purple Stigma (botany)#Style branches, that are 3.5–5 cm long and 1–2 cm wide.

 After the iris has flowered, between June and July, it produces an ellipsoid seed capsule, that is 2.5–4 cm long and 2–2.5 cm wide.
 Inside, are reddish brown seeds, that are pyriform (pear-shaped) or sub-globose, with a rugose (wrinkled) coating.
 They are 5–6 mm long and 4–5 mm wide.